 I recommend estimating an appropriate quarterly number with your accountant based on your earnings from the prior year (or what you should have paid by the quarter last year).
 You submit these payments via the 1040 form.

-You can dodge the underpayment penalty if: you owe less than $1000 from your freelance work (excluding withholdings and estimated tax payments) or have paid 90% of what you owe for the current calendar year, or 100% of what you owed on the prior year’s tax return (whichever is smaller).
+You can dodge the underpayment penalty if: you owe less than $1000 in taxes from your freelance work (excluding withholdings and estimated tax payments) or have paid 90 percent of what you owe for the current calendar year, or 100 percent of what you owed on the prior year’s tax return (whichever is smaller).

-Pro Tip: Make doubly sure that you get your first estimated tax payment in on tax day (April 18th)!
-This will get you on track for 2017 and minimize the chances of you paying a 3% penalty for the last year.
+Pro tip: Make doubly sure that you get your first estimated tax payment in on tax day (April 18th)!
+This will get you on track for 2017 and minimize the chances of you paying the four percent penalty for the last year.

-When it comes to managing tax duties for freelancers many clients can be a little … how should we say this … “lax.”
-Don’t let laissez-faire tax compliance jeopardize your bank account and mental health.
+However, when it comes to 1099 reporting for freelancers many of your clients may be a little “lax.”
+Don’t let their laissez-faire reporting jeopardize your bank account and mental health.
 And do not just assume your clients got everything right — you can be held accountable for their errors.

 It also helps to open a separate checking account specifically for your freelance deposits and expenses to keep these transactions very neatly documented.